 To be licensed, counselors must submit syllabi and course descriptions for the courses that fulfill the eight LPC content areas; pass the LPC examination; complete 2,000 hours of postgraduate supervised clinical practice; and receive 100 hours of supervision over a minimum of twenty-four months.
 Students may sit for the LPC exam as early as their last semester of graduate studies or anytime thereafter.
 There is a time limit of four years to complete all requirements from the date of application for licensure.
 Full details on Colorado licensure is available here Department of Regulatory Agencies (DORA).

 At this time, licensure is not required to practice in the state of Colorado.
-However, any person practicing psychotherapy in Colorado is required to register with the Colorado state database of psychotherapists as an unlicensed psychotherapist.
+However, any person practicing psychotherapy in Colorado is required to register with the Colorado state database of psychotherapists as a Registered Psychotherapist.
 Failure to do so makes one subject to criminal and/or regulatory sanctions.

 The Graduate School of Psychology provides learners, as well as graduates, with licensure support through the Graduate School of Psychology Credentialing Coordinator.
 Students and graduates can gain assistance and guidance in establishing an individualized plan towards licensure in the US or internationally, where needed.
 The Credentialing Coordinator also offers learners up-to-date resources and workshops, and provides 'Official' support, advocacy, and documentation for learners and graduates seeking licensure.
 Support around career and professional development is also available through faculty and academic advisors.